-By Soulskill from Slashdot's billy-dee-williams-volunteers-to-lead department
+By Soulskill from Slashdot's software-complexity-breeds-security-researchers department

-By Soulskill from Slashdot's good-luck department
+By Soulskill from Slashdot's solid-state-detective-work department